Copying Data from one Table to Another in SQL

 SELECT * FROM [database-instance] [store_db].[dbo].[sto_employees]

-For instance, if the DB server name for local installation is “WELCOME \MSSQLTEST” and remote DB Server name is REM-PC then the query should be:
+For instance, if the DB server name for local installation is “WELCOME \MSSQLTEST” and the remote DB Server name is REM-PC then the query should be:

 INSERT INTO [WELCOME \MSSQLTEST].[test_db].[dbo].[sto_employees_sub]